SinghGunkar/food-search-app-react-native/README.md

 # Food Search App

--   Documentation and code for the backend can be found [here](https://github.com/SinghGunkar/food-app-API)
+-   Documentation and code for the back-end can be found [here](https://github.com/SinghGunkar/food-app-API)

 ## Built with